-Sekab is located in the middle of Örnsköldsvik’s biorefinery area where forest ethanol has been produced for over 100 years.
-Ethanol is produced from residues from the forest and process industries and provides chemicals and propellants with the least possible climate impact.
+Sekab is located in the middle of High Coast Innovation Park in Örnsköldsvik where forest ethanol has been produced for over 100 years.
+Ethanol is produced from residues from the forest and process industries and provides chemicals with the least possible climate impact.

-At Sekab, we refine the ethanol that has been produced for decades from residual products at the biorefinery in Örnsköldsvik.
+At Sekab, we refine the ethanol that has been produced for decades from residual products in the area.
 Since the ethanol is produced from renewable and cellulose-based residue, our chemical products suit customers with very high climate and environmental requirements.

 Wood pulp has long been an important industrial product in Sweden.
 Up until the 1870s it was produced mechanically, but towards the end of the 19th century one had learned how to produce the wood pulp chemically.
 The sulphite and sulphate processes introduced were common in the new paper mills.

 Since the sulphite lye contains a lot of sugar, it was natural and easy to use it to make ethanol.
 In the autumn of 1909, the first production of sulphite ethanol from cellulose began.
 Ethanol production became commonplace in Sweden’s sulphite works and in Domsjö outside Örnsköldsvik a chemical industry also emerged, which made use of the ethanol as a raw material.
 During the First World War, when imports of petrol into Sweden were blocked, ethanol also became an important fuel.

 When the sulphite method was used, almost half of the wood that was to become paper pulp dissolved into the lye and was wasted.
 This produced a lot of residual products in the form of sulphite lye, for example, all of which were pumped straight out into the nearest waterway.